 Yes.
 Girls can begin to earn the awards over the summer.

-Can Take Action Projects for the Girl Scout Bronze, Silver and Gold
+Can Take Action projects for the Girl Scout Bronze, Silver, and

 for the Girl Scout Bronze Award may focus on service in support of the

-Silver Award and Gold Award are expected to reach beyond Girl Scouting
+Silver Award and Gold Award are expected to reach into the community

 to "make the world a better place."
 The award progression is

-planned to offer our younger girls the opportunity to develop their
+planned to offer younger girls the opportunity to develop their

 planning and leadership skills within the comfort and familiarity of